-Deferred revenue represents program service fee income received prior to year-end.
+Deferred revenue represents government grant income received prior to year-end.
 These amounts are deferred and recognized over the periods to which the fees relate.

-During the year ended June 30, 2017, the Organization derived approximately 83% of its total revenue from corporations and individual grants and contributions, 16% from governmental agencies and 1% from all other sources.
-All revenue is recorded at the estimated net realizable amounts
+During the year ended June 30, 2018, the Organization derived approximately 81% of its total revenue from corporations and individual grants and contributions, 18% from governmental agencies and 1% from all other sources.
+All revenue is recorded at the estimated net realizable amounts.